Abica/phoenix-prototyping-boilerplate/README.md

 With liveview on it's way I've been prototyping some ideas with drab and texas and I got sick of getting past the boilerplate with all of the tools each time I wanted to start something new.
 The idea here is to make generating a new project as friction free as possible so I could toss them away with less guilt when I was done trying what I wanted.

-The template project preconfigures a few common libraries and combines some samples to make it easier to test things out with less friction.
-Some of these libraries include:
+The template project preconfigures or includes a few common libraries and combines some samples to make it easier to get up and running.
+These libraries include:

   * [coherence](https://github.com/smpallen99/coherence) with full options.
 Currently runs a patched version of coherence that hasn't had it's PR merged back into the main repo yet.
   * [texas](https://gitlab.com/dgmcguire/texas).
 It integrates the todo list demo from [`https://gitlab.com/dgmcguire/example_texas_app`](https://gitlab.com/dgmcguire/example_texas_app).
 It functions the same but the styling is not 100% identical to the original.